junibrosas/nexpress-social/README.md

 A sample Social Media App using Next.JS &amp; Express.JS.

 ## Goal
-The goal is for me to learn new & shiny tools also to implement cool stuff I learned from day job in isolation.
+The goal is for me to learn new & shiny tools, also, to implement cool stuff I learned from day job in isolation.
 Tasks will be provided in the Projects tab so if anyone interested to learn with me, please feel free to hop in.

-## Shiny Tools
+## Tools
 - Next.js - Server-side rendering in React
 - Lerna - monolithic project structure no more